Michaelzhouisnotwhite/Colorprt/README.md

 - Fore stands for foreground;
 - Mode stands for printing mode. ( font style like: underline, bold, flash, reverse )

-Also, you can use a config class to set colored strings.
+Also, you can use `ColorprtConfig` class to set colored strings.

 ```python
 from colorprt import ColorprtConfig, Mode, Back, Fore